Much-Needed Break from Fitness and Making Your Way Back

 Ease into your workouts

 It’s important not to overtrain.
 Try a lighter version of the routine you followed before.
 And in case you took a long break from exercise, start with the beginner program.
 When you start all over again your body may play make-believe that you are capable of some extraordinary workouts.
 Don’t fall for that.
-Here’s the deal: when you took time off your muscles and joint have lost their elasticity, and your body’s range of motion can be somehow restricted.
+Here’s the deal: when you took time off your muscles and joints have lost their elasticity, and your body’s range of motion can be somehow restricted.

 Don’t spread yourself too thin